kodeFant/driftercode.com/content/blog/passing-flags-from-ihp-to-elm/index.md

 touch Web/JsonTypes.hs
 ```

 In `Web/JsonTypes.hs` we will create types that can be directly serialized into both JSON and Elm decoders.
-For starters, make a `BookJSON` type and a function for making the type from an IHP type.
+For starters, we will make a `BookJSON` type and a function for creating it from the IHP generated `Book`.

 ```haskell